akuefler/akuefler.github.io/pca_blog.md

         return 1
 ```

-Even if you don’t care to manipulate your GUIs with fancy callbacks and widgets, the ControlSys class is a great place to define scripting methods that let you interact with your applications’ important fields in real-time.
+Even if you don’t care to manipulate your GUIs with fancy callbacks and widgets, the _ControlSys_ class is a great place to define scripting methods that let you interact with your applications’ important fields in real-time.

 ###Conclusion

-Hopefully this walkthrough has given you a more visual understanding of PCA, but a big takeaway is that this framework is general-purpose and applicable to many data science tasks.
+Hopefully this walkthrough has given you a more visual understanding of PCA, but the moral of the story is that this framework is general-purpose and applicable to many data science tasks.
 Layers can be used to group related data and meta-data and make this information available in a number of formats.
 Setting up GUIs and callbacks is made easy, but advanced users retain the freedom to interact with their data through scripts and command line inputs.
-Fovea is an interactive, graphical toolkit, not simply a GUI, which gives would-be dimensionality reducers a view inside whatever black box with which they work.
+Fovea is an interactive, graphical toolkit, not simply a GUI.
+It gives would-be dimensionality reducers a view inside whatever black boxes interest them.

 ##Links
 [Remarkable tutorial on PCA](https://www.cs.princeton.edu/picasso/mats/PCA-Tutorial-Intuition_jp.pdf)